fdelgadodelapuente/fdelgadodelapuente.github.io/_pages/research.md

 ---
 <h2><b>Transient behavior of trace element geochemical tracers</b></h2>
 In natural systems several factors can influence how trace elements are partitioned into minerals.
 Fluid chemistry and dissolution/precipitation rates can affect Ge/Si ratios at short timescales.
-Although we don't have a complete understanding of the precipitation dynamics of clays in the critical zone, we can couple geochemical tracers into RTMs to test for different scenarios.
-Using CrunchFlow's <i>isotope block</i>, we can model the fractionation of isotope and trace element tracers &mdash; such as Ge/Si ratios &mdash; and test for factors influencing precipitation mechanisms.
+Although we don't have a complete understanding of the precipitation dynamics of secondary clays in the Critical Zone, we can couple geochemical tracers into RTMs to test for different scenarios.
+Using <a href="https://bitbucket.org/crunchflow/crunchtope/wiki/Home">CrunchFlow's</a> <a href="https://www.sciencedirect.com/science/article/pii/S0016703713003098"><i>isotope block</i></a>, we can model the fractionation of isotope and trace element tracers &mdash; such as Ge/Si ratios &mdash; and test for factors influencing precipitation mechanisms.

 <center><img style="float: center;" src="/images/transient_Gekaolinite-800px.png" alt="slower precipitation rates"></center>
 <p style="font-size:small">(a) The effect of a slower precipitation rate constants for kaolinite in the evolution of Ge/Si ratios in the fluid (dash-dot lines).
 The control case (perfect fractionation) is shown in blue and slower rate constants for a linear TST rate law in 0.5 log-units reductions. (b) Evolution of Ge/Si ratios in the precipitated mineral solid solution (solid lines), color symbology is the same as in (a).</p>

+---
+<h2><b>Effects of weathering in the landscape evolution of Hawaiian islands</b></h2>
+Knowing when and where do rivers form is important to understanding the response of surface and groundwater budgets to progressively wetter or drier climates.
+Climate, lithology and biota control the architecture of the Critical Zone through erosion, fluid residence times and chemical weathering.
+Basaltic rocks are extremely reactive and young basaltic terrains are   highly porous &mdash; imagine a lava tube!
+Thus, chemical weathering in these environments can have a large impact on groundwater and runoff budgets.

 ---